 A classic starter recipe, prawn cocktail is delicious and often features as a starter on Christmas day or another special occasion.
-This salad uses salad cream but you can use mayonnaise if you prefer.
+This salad uses Salad Cream (a British condiment) but you can use mayonnaise in this basic prawn cocktail recipe if you prefer.

 There are lots of different prawn cocktail recipes and you can add halved cherry tomatoes or thin cucumber slices if you want.
 As long as the prawns are well drained, this recipe keeps well in the fridge for a few hours before serving.

-This is a very basic recipe for prawn cocktail so if you are looking for something more elaborate, you might prefer to look at our classic prawn cocktail recipe instead.
+This is a very basic pawn cocktail recipe so if you are looking for something more elaborate, you might prefer to look at our classic prawn cocktail recipe instead.

 Choose small to medium size prawns for making this, nothing too tiny but not the great big ones either.
 You know yourself what is going to look good.
 Anything that needs to be cut smaller before going into the mouth is too large.
 The focus should be on the prawns so make sure you choose good ones.